 Eco-friendly travel is essential.
 But many of the world's tourist destinations are packed with visitors, and not only is the environment at risk but a lot of resources are also wasted.
-So my top 10 tips for eco-friendly travel will help you contribute to a sustainable environment 🥇
+With this, my top 10 tips for eco-friendly travel will help you contribute to a sustainable environment.

 Flights are cheaper than ever, meaning more travelers are flying than ever.
 The result is that the airports are mercilessly overcrowded, especially in the high season.
-Consequently, this puts a strain on our minds and bodies and our world environment.
+Consequently, this strains our minds, bodies, and the world's environment.
 Nevertheless, flying is inevitable for most destinations.
-But there are still things you do to travel more sustainably.
+But there are still things you can do to travel more sustainably.

 Here are the ten suggestions for more environmentally-friendly travel 🧔, and they are just the beginning:

 If you must travel by plane, you should opt for the shortest direct flights.
 Although these are generally more expensive, they do less damage to the CO2 balance than additional fights to the same destination.
 You can also compensate for the flight on platforms such as Atmosfair, Climate Collections, or Myclimate.